Chapter 25:

 Mutsuki accepted with equal solemnity.
 ‘Thank you, Kishin.
 I really will.’

-Honey and Akashi still stayed close, glaring lightly at each other over Mutsuki’s shoulders, but their bickering never quite tipped into a fight.
+Honey and Akashi still stayed close and glared at each other over Mutsuki’s lap, but their bickering never quite tipped into a fight.
 Every time their voices rose, Sumire would give them a pointed look and remind them, ‘Royalty is watching.’
 No one was sure whether she meant Maria, the future guests, or herself.

-Still, the room was relaxed for a while.
-Enough for Mutsuki to regain a bit of sanity back.
+The room relaxed for a while, just enough for Mutsuki to regain a bit of sanity back.

 In the afternoon, Mutsuki circled them up for one last exercise.